 Many mom-and-pop pizzerias are still using the same cash register from their grand opening.
 Ask yourself, can your POS system collect your customers’ emails and phone numbers?
 Does it tell you how many guests you have in a given day part?
 Can you create a loyalty program right from the register?
 If the answer is no, it’s probably time to upgrade.
 You’re missing an opportunity to collect data, reduce costs and turn customers into regulars.

 Anybody who’s worked in the front or back of the house knows that running a restaurant isn’t an easy job.
 A dedication to customer satisfaction and clever marketing can go a long way.
-Try out these 11 pizza marketing ideas to start making some serious dough.
+Try out these 11 pizza restaurant marketing ideas to start making some serious dough.